 Some of the most difficult talks you can have with an aging parent are those that may make them feel like you are stepping too far into their independence.
 One of those is “the driving talk.”
-Although this conversation may be tough, it’s definitely one worth having, especially considering the possible danger to themself and other drivers on the road.
+Although this conversation may be tough, it’s definitely one worth having, especially considering the possible danger to him or herself and other drivers on the road.

 Whether your parent has been diagnosed with dementia or not, there are some signs that they may need to hand over the keys.
 The last thing that they would want is to have a car accident decide whether or not they are suitable to drive.